MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-assignments.md

 In the Microsoft Entra Lifecycle Workflows feature, you can add a [Request user access package assignment](lifecycle-workflow-tasks.md#request-user-access-package-assignment) task to an onboarding workflow.
 The task can specify an access package which users should have.
 When the workflow runs for a user, then an access package assignment request will be created automatically.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Global Administrator.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) with at least both the [Identity Governance Administrator](../identity/role-based-access-control/permissions-reference.md#identity-governance-administrator) and [Lifecycle Workflows Administrator](../identity/role-based-access-control/permissions-reference.md#identity-governance-administrator) roles.

 1. Browse to **Identity governance** > **Lifecycle workflows** > **Workflows**.